AKS0191/mq-agentic-ai/README.md

 ```
 python start_primary_agent.py
 ```
-In another terminal (rememver to export Link MQ Toolkit libs) start the price emitter to simulate dynamic flights prices as a state updates.
-By asking to the primary agent the flight price at different stage of the conversation it will result in different prices provided back as a reply because the agent state is updated in the background according to the udaptes sent by the price emitter.
+In a separate terminal (ensure Link MQ Toolkit libraries are exported), launch the price emitter to simulate dynamic flight price updates as state changes.
+Querying the primary agent for flight prices at various conversation stages will yield different prices, as the agent's state is updated in the background based on the price emitter's updates.
 ```
 python start_pricing_update.py
 ```